uber-archive/jetstream-ios/README.md

-Jetstream is an elegant model framework written in Swift
+Jetstream for iOS is an elegant model framework written in Swift.
+It includes support for the Jetstream Sync protocol to sync local and remote models.
+Out of the box it has a single Websocket transport adapter with the ability to add custom transport adapters.

 ## Features